 The conclusion?
 Apple consumption results in a greater quality of sex life among healthy young women.

+It might simply be that the fiber in apples reduced any bloating and made the women feel sexier.
 But it is also likely that the powerful antioxidants contained in the skin and flesh of apples had something to do with this reported sexual enhancement.
 There is some evidence that the antioxidants in apples can help improve circulation.
 This could potentially improve the likelihood of sexual arousal and sexual climax.

-Apple benefits for men
+Benefits for men

 As I mentioned, apples are linked with improved circulation.
 In fact, according to one study of middle-aged adults, eating one apple per day for just four weeks can reduce an artery-clogging substance in your body by 40%.
 Additionally, there is scientific evidence that the flavonoids in apples may reduce risk of stroke.